pjlegato/bureaucrat/README.md

 together in arbitrarily complex fashion, according to your needs.
 Many middleware components are provided, and it's easy to write more.

+* Transport layer - send and receive strings or byte arrays.

 An overview is provided in this README.
 For additional details, consult the docstrings in the source files.

-### Transport Layer
+## Transport Layer

-The lowest level is the transport layer, embodied in the `IMessageTransport` and `IQueueEndpoint` protocols.
+The lowest specification level is the transport layer, embodied in the `IMessageTransport` and `IQueueEndpoint` protocols.
 This level provides a unified abstraction over named queue-like asynchronous endpoints.
-The endpoints must be able to accept strings and send them to a named endpoint on the transport mechanism.
+The endpoints must be able to send and receive non-nil data to and from a named endpoint on the transport mechanism.
 No other constraints on message format exist at this layer.

-For example, some backend transports may accept Clojure data structures directly as messages, while others such as IronMQ only accept strings.

-Programming to this layer allows you to easily swap in different underlying transport backends without changing your code.

-An implementation is provided for IronMQ, with more on the way.

-### Core.async Connector Layer

-A small wrapper called async-connector bridges IQueueEndpoints and core.async channels in either direction, allowing the easy assembly of complex processing pipelines.
+`IMessageTransport` defines a system for creating and destroying uniquely named `IQueueEndpoints`.
+These map directly onto an asynchronous message queueing system and its queues.
+For example, we can build an `IMessageTransport` implementation encapsulating HornetQ, IronMQ, core.async, ZeroMQ, or similar services; the `IQueueEndpoints` are specific named queues or commmunications channels implemented by those services.

+`IQueueEndpoints` are created by an `IMessageTransport` implementation, and represent specific named queues on that transport. `IQueueEndpoints` are able to send and receive messages, arbitrary data structures whose format is subject to the limitations of the underlying transport mechanism.
+For example, an IronMQ-based `IMessageTransport` can only transmit string messages, while a core.async `IMessageTransport` can transmit any Clojure data structure as a message.

+nil and empty string messages are specifically disallowed (because they confuse code that uses nil for other purposes); all messages must be non-nil and non-zero length.

+## Channel Layer

+Above the Transport Layer is the Channel Layer, defined by the `IChannelEndpoint` protocol.
+At this level, endpoints must be capable of enqueueing and dequeueing messages via core.async channels.

+The `channel-endpoint` namespace provides the `IChannelEndpoint` protocol and functions that produce send and receive channels from any `IQueueEndpoint`.
+Various serialization middleware is provided

+## Channel Middleware

+Various middleware adapters are provided to perform transformations on core.async data flows, and it's easy to write more.

-### Serialization Layer
+### Serialization Middleware

-Middleware is provided to serialize binary data into EDN, JSON, and Base64 formats.
-These can be attached to any IQueueEndpoint via core.async channels.
+Middleware is provided to serialize binary data into EDN, JSON, and Base64 formats, and to deserialize strings in those formats.
+These can be attached to any `IChannelEndpoint`.

-If you need to interoperate with another system that requires JSON messages, for example, you can simply drop the JSON serialization middleware into your processing pipeline.
+If you need to interoperate with another system that requires JSON messages, for example, you can simply drop the JSON serialization middleware into your outbound message pipeline, then write regular Clojure data structures to the pipeline.

-## Encryption Layer
+### Encryption Middleware

 An AES-128 shared-secret / symmetric encryption middleware component is provided to encrypt and decrypt messages.

+## Data Layer

+At the Data Layer, defined by the `IDataEndpoint` protocol, endpoints must be capable of transmitting general Clojure data structures such as maps and strings as messages, via core.async channels.

+Transport Layer implementations that are incapable of transmitting Clojure data structures as messages directly can use middleware to extend their capabilities.
+For example, an IronMQ transport can only transmit strings as messages, but the EDN or JSON middlewares can be used to serialize Clojure data into strings and back for transmission on IronMQ.

+Still other Transport Layers may already be capable of transmitting Clojure data structures, and will only require a thin wrapper to tie them to core.async channels.

+All maps at this layer must have keyword keys.
+JSON does not support keywords, so keyword keys are typically serialized as strings when they become JSON.

+The requirement that all Channel Layer compliant endpoints expose core.async connectors allows them to easily participate in complex middleware graphs.

-## Bureaucrat Normalization Layer
+## Bureaucrat Layer

-This middleware coerces messages into a standard format for use by higher-order Bureaucrat services called the "Bureaucrat low-level format": all messages become Clojure maps.
+The Normalized Layer defines a standard message format for use by higher-order Bureaucrat services called the "Bureaucrat low-level format": all messages must be Clojure maps, and certain keys are defined to store specific metadata as their values.

+Middleware is provided to translate messages into this format and decorate them with metadata.
 If the incoming message was not a map, a new map is created, and the original message is added as the value of the `:payload` key.

 A `:bureaucrat` key is added to the message for internal use by Bureaucrat components.
 User code should not rely on finding any